 Vice President for International Operations

 Michael is LWR’s Vice President for International Operations.
 As such, he is responsible for ensuring that LWR’s programs, staff, and offices overseas are managed efficiently and in line with the agency’s strategies.
 He supervises the Senior Regional Directors for Africa, Asia and the Middle East, and Latin America, as well as the Senior Director for Emergency Operations, and oversees policies, procedures, and compliance related to international program budgets, structures and staffing, risk management, and staff safety and security.
-Prior to assuming his current position as Associate Vice President, Michael served for nine years as LWR’s Senior Director for Latin America.
+Prior to assuming current position as Vice President for International Operations, Michael worked as Associate Vice President for Field Operations and for nine years as Senior Director for Latin America.

 Michael is a multi-lingual leader with 25 years of international development experience in Latin America, Africa, and Asia, including work experience in Guinea-Bissau, Indonesia, Honduras, Angola, Mozambique, Zimbabwe, and Russia.
 He has experience in strategic planning, program development, financial management, policy development, and resource acquisition.
 He has designed, managed, or overseen projects in the areas of agriculture and food security, water and sanitation, Disaster Risk Reduction and emergency response, and democracy and governance.
 He has procured and managed funds from bilateral and multilateral donors and foundations, including USAID, DOS/DRL, DOS/OES, OFDA, USDA and WFP.